Information about the assessment process

 You can request an assessment by clicking the Enquiries tab in the menu.
-Once all the referral documents are received, then I will contact you to arrange an assessment date.
+Once all the referral documents are received, then an assessment date is arranged.

 Before the Assessment

 For some children, an observation at their education setting is required, which usually takes place before the assessment.
-You will receive an information sheet that you can share with your child to help them know what will happen on the day.
-Most assessments take place in your child’s home (wifi access is required).
+A video will be sent to you, and your child’s education setting, explaining more about the assessment process.
+You will also receive an information sheet that you can share with your child to help them know what will happen on the day.

 About the Assessment